mb0/xelf-old/DESIGN.md

 By using only the ASCII character set we can avoid any encoding issues or substitutions in environments without unicode identifier support.

 Xelf will need to work in environment that are case-sensitive and case-insensitive.
 To address that, cased names are usually used for declarations and are then automatically lowercased.
-All lookups in the resolution environment, map elements or object fields must use lowercase keys.
+All lookups in the resolution environment.
 This way we do not have to use configurable casing rules to generate idiomatic code for the go target.

 Compound names that would use either CamelCase, snake_case or kebab-case depending on the environment like ClientID are instead used as cased name for the go target and simply lowercased